Different Strokes in Randomised Strategies: Revisiting Kuhn's Theorem under Finite-Memory Assumptions: Preliminaries

 \textbf{Outcome-equivalence of strategies.} In later sections, we study the expressiveness of finite-memory strategy models depending on the type of randomisation allowed.
-Two strategies may yield the same outcomes despite being different: the actions suggested by a strategy in an inconsistent history can be changed without affecting the outcome.
+Two strategies may yield the same outcomes despite being different: the actions suggested by a strategy in an inconsistent history can be changed without affecting which probability distributions are induced by the strategy.
 Therefore, instead of using the equality of strategies as a measure of equivalence, we consider some weaker notion of equivalence, referred to as outcome-equivalence.

-We say that two strategies $\stratone$ and $\strataltone$ of $\player_1$ are \textit{outcome-equivalent} if for any strategy $\strattwo$ of $\player_2$ and for any initial state $s_\init$, the probability distributions $\proba^{\stratone, \strattwo}_{s_\init}$ and $\proba^{\strataltone, \strattwo}_{s_\init}$ coincide.
+We say that two strategies $\stratOne$ and $\stratAltOne$ of $\playerOne$ are \textit{outcome-equivalent} if for any strategy $\stratTwo$ of $\playerTwo$ and for any initial state $\concurState_\init$, the probability distributions $\proba^{\stratOne, \stratTwo}_{\concurState_\init}$ and $\proba^{\stratAltOne, \stratTwo}_{\concurState_\init}$ coincide.

-We now provide a useful criterion to establish outcome-equivalence of strategies, that does not invoke the probability distributions they induce.
-When studying the outcome-equivalence of two strategies, we are only concerned with the suggestions these strategies provide in histories that are consistent with them.
+We now provide the criterion used in our proofs to establish the outcome-equivalence of strategies.
+This criterion does not invoke the probability distributions induced by strategies directly.
+The idea is that when comparing two strategies of a player, we need only be concerned with the suggestions these strategies provide in histories that are consistent with them.
 In other words, any deviation in unreachable histories does not affect the outcome.
 Hence, one could reformulate outcome-equivalence as having to suggest the same distributions over actions in histories that are consistent with (one of) the strategies.
 In the sequel, we prove that this reformulation is indeed equivalent to the definition of outcome-equivalence.
 We rely on this reformulation to prove the outcome-equivalence of two strategies.

-\begin{lemma}[Strategic criterion for outcome-equivalence] Let $\stratone$ and $\strataltone$ be two strategies of $\player_1$.
-These two strategies are outcome-equivalent if and only if for all histories $h\in\hist_1(\game)$, $h$ consistent with $\stratone$ implies $\stratone(h) = \strataltone(h)$. \end{lemma}
+\begin{lemma}[Strategic criterion for outcome-equivalence] Let $\stratI$ and $\stratAltI$ be two strategies of $\playerI$.
+These two strategies are outcome-equivalent if and only if for all histories $\hist\in\histSet{\game}$, $\hist$ consistent with $\stratI$ implies $\stratI(\hist) = \stratAltI(\hist)$. \end{lemma}